mitchdavenport88/MSP1/README.md

 * Show features in the press we’ve had.
 * Make it easy to get in touch by email, social media or contact form.

-I want the work section to be more like an online portfolio, with each project deserving of having a page to itself talking about the project in more detail and showing more images, videos and sketches but in more structured and user friendly way then currently shown on Alex’s existing wordpress site.
+I'd like the work section to be more like an online portfolio, with each project having a page to itself talking about the project in more detail and showing more images, videos and sketches but in more structured and user friendly way then currently shown on Alex’s existing wordpress site.